 The approach is similar to the internal events PSA with the exception that the failure of equipment is due mainly to postulated fires rather than the random failures of equipment.
 Figure 1 outlines the internal fire PSA methodology.
 Tasks 1 to 3 involve the identification of components and equipment that could either cause or be impacted by a fire.
 Qualitative screening is performed in Task 4 to rule out areas of the plant which do not have one or the other (and hence cannot be consequential to plant risk).
 This allows analytical resources to be focused on plant areas of the most risk.
-Task 5 employs plant logic to determine what failures could arise from fire damage, using the Level 1 at-power internal events probabilistic safety assessment as the basis, and Tasks 6 and 12 support the quantification of fire scenarios such that preliminary screening can be performed on low-risk areas of the plant.
+Task 5 employs plant logic to determine what failures could arise from fire damage, using the Level 1 at-power internal events PSA as the basis, and Tasks 6 and 12 support the quantification of fire scenarios such that preliminary screening can be performed on low-risk areas of the plant.
 Tasks 8 through 11, model the actual impact of the postulated fires on plant equipment based on its location, heat intensity, and potential for mitigation.
-This detailed modelling of the fire hazards and the effects on electrical circuits impacted by them is a key element of the Fire probabilistic safety assessment.
+This detailed modelling of the fire hazards and the effects on electrical circuits impacted by them is a key element of the Fire PSA.
 With these impacts known, the model is then quantified and documented in the remaining tasks, with appropriate treatment of human reliability and uncertainty/sensitivity assessment.
-The quantified model provides insight into probabilistic safety assessment metrics due to fire, as well as the relative importance's of different fire initiator types, operator responses and equipment.
+The quantified model provides insight into PSA metrics due to fire, as well as the relative importance's of different fire initiator types, operator responses and equipment.

-Level 1 Fire severe core damage frequency at Bruce A is 6.10E-06/reactor-yr (six in one million), and at Bruce B is 2.97E-06/reactor-yr (three in one million).
-These both meet the Bruce Power safety goal of 1E-04/reactor-yr (one in ten thousand).
-Level 2 Fire large release frequency at Bruce A is 5.37E-06/reactor-yr (five in one million) and at Bruce B is 7.72E-07/reactor-yr (seven in ten million).
-These both meet the Bruce Power safety goal of 1E-05/yr (one in one hundred thousand).
+Level 1 Fire severe core damage frequency at Bruce A is 1.1E-05/reactor-yr (one in one hundred thousand), and at Bruce B is 1.2E-05/reactor-yr (one in one hundred thousand).
+These both meet the safety goal of 1E-04/reactor-yr (one in ten thousand).
+Level 2 Fire large release frequency at Bruce A is 5.2E-06/reactor-yr (five in one million) and at Bruce B is 3.3-06/reactor-yr (three in one million).
+These both meet the safety goal of 1E-05/yr (one in one hundred thousand).